-A focus for the kNET economic network is initially providing protected swap support for established and high-liquidity cryptocurrencies with a stable public network and high hash-rate, specifically, Bitcoin, Ethereum, Bitcoin Cash, Dash, Litecoin.
+A focus for the kNET economic network is initially providing protected swap support for established and high-liquidity cryptocurrencies with a stable public network and high hash-rate, with high cost of transactions - specifically Bitcoin, but also Ethereum and its standardised tokens.
 The reason to restrict protected swaps to the major cryptocurrencies at this time is that less established cryptocurrencies present an unacceptable risk to a masternode's bond when that masternode participates in a Chainbond Protected Swap.